letiendat198/MusicManager/README.md

 - Make progress bar

 ## Issues tracker
+- ~~Flickering popups~~ (Turns out you don't init QWidget many times.
+And don't restate UI elements many time.
+Just handle dynamic stuffs in a seperate function.
+Somehow only affected Download and Search)
+- ~~Image chooser keep reopen~~ (Do not write .connect() in somewhere that run multiple time)
+- ~~Song with same name will overlap when download~~ (File name now come with artist)
+- ~~Delete button (Also other buttons too but less obvious) firing n times when used n times~~ (Again, do not write .connect() somewhere it will be called multiple times)
-- A lot of crash cause no handling yet
+- A few will crash randomly cause I can't squash all bugs (TODO: Add a logging system)
-- Sometimes batch operations will fail with no apparent cause
+- Sometimes batch operations will fail with no apparent cause (More threads more fails)
 - Will add when remember